codesmithyide/third-party-glue/README.md

-# CoeSmithy ThirdPartyGlue
+# CodeSmithy ThirdPartyGlue

 This repository contains bakefile files used to integrate 3rd party code into projects using Bakefile as their build system.

 # Contents

-- include - Directory containing the public headers for the project.
+- include: directory containing the bakefiles.

 # Project Status